How are uber and lyft drivers vetted?

 In one extreme case, an accused terrorist passed a background check for both Uber and Lyft, allowing him to make over 1,500 trips using their services.
 He had received traffic citations in the past, but they were not disqualifying based on the criteria used by either rideshare company or by the local and state laws of New Jersey.
 He allegedly killed 8 people by intentionally driving a rented pickup truck down a busy bike path in Manhattan.

-Uber has put into place a number of requirements to become a driver on its rideshare platform.
+Uber has put into place a variety of basic requirements to become a driver on its rideshare platform.
 The criteria were established to help Uber weed out drivers with criminal histories or significant moving vehicle infractions.
-Requirements to become an Uber driver include:

 Driver Must Be Over 21